mmilano/SidePanelCollapse/README.md

 ### Via Javascript

-Activate SidePanelCollapse manually by creating a new SidePanelCollapse instance.
+Activate SidePanelCollapse manually by creating a new SidePanelCollapse instance with the constructor.

 ```js
 sidepanel = new SidePanelCollapse(options);